totallynotleo/marketplacev2/README.md

 #### 20. Provide an overview and description of your Testing process.

 Testing was done in a number of ways, one was bug chasing via the user journeys to ensure all features worked as expected and that unexpected cases were taken into consideration.
+Further unit testing was undertaken using RSpec to ensure the routs, models, views and controllers were exhibiting expected behaviors.
+The team was relatively inexperienced using unit testing and so more exhaustive testing will be conducted in the future.

+A portion of the tests conducted were
+- users can login in and view account
+- users can make an order
+- users can make payment for an order
+- users can delete an item from the cart
+- users can logout
+- users can create a listing
+- users can modify a listing or upload a photo

 #### 21. Discuss and analyse requirements related to information system security.

+The Rail framework itself is a relatively secure platform to work in as the built in helper methods can help defeat injection attacks.
+Forms are another common avenue for malicious intent and to the teams knowledge at this stage Rails is using encrypted cookies to protect sessions.
+Data is also validated using authenticity tokens by Rails prior to being written into the database for further security.

+Use of third party services allowed a layer of abstraction for further security beyond the Rails framework.
+Devise is internaly using the Bcrypt gem to encrypt passwords so passwords aren't being stored as plain text (cough-facebook-cough).
+Stripe gives a layer of security to the payment site of things by allowing the platform to

 #### 22. Discuss methods you will use to protect information and data.